oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Cooperative kernels allow sharing of data and synchronization across all launched groups in a safe manner.
 To support this there is a ::${x}CommandListAppendLaunchCooperativeKernel that allows launching groups that can cooperate with each other.
-The command list must be submitted to a command queue that was created with the ::${X}_COMMAND_QUEUE_FLAG_SUPPORTS_COOPERATIVE_KERNELS command queue flag.
+The command list must be submitted to a logical command queue that was created with an ordinal of a physical command queue that supports the ::${x}_command_queue_group_properties_t.cooperativeKernelsSupported is enabled.
 Finally, there is a ::${x}KernelSuggestMaxCooperativeGroupCount function that suggests a maximum group count size that the device supports.

-In order to invoke a function on the device an application must call one of the CommandListAppendLaunch\* functions for a command list.
+In order to invoke a function on the device an application must call one of the CommandListAppendLaunch* functions for a command list.
 The most basic version of these is ::${x}CommandListAppendLaunchKernel which takes a command list, function, launch arguments, and an optional synchronization event used to signal completion.
 The launch arguments contain thread group dimensions.